epurpur/pythonAPI/README.md

 For our concerns today, we submit a query to the endpoint via a URL and the response is returned as JSON data.
 Then we parse this data just like we would any python dictionary.

+## **Requests**
+Requests is a Python module used to make HTTP requests.
+Basically, you structure an HTTP request and send it to an endpoint

+## **Conda**
+Conda is a special program used to install python packages to your system.
+Pip is another common one.
+Basically, base installation of python provides many built in functions and libraries (some of which must be imported).
+But out there in the world exist many, many other libraries which are available for you to use.
+These are basically like add-ons on top of python.
+Conda is the built-in package library installed with the Anaconda distribution.

 ## **Open Weather Map**